 Frequently, the need for blood transfusions is acute, as in acute hemolysis or hemorrhage; transfusions are also appropriate in treatment of acute or chronic anemias.
 Animals with hemostatic disorders often require repeated transfusions of whole blood, red cells, plasma, or platelets.
-Blood transfusions must be given with care because they have the potential for further compromising the recipient.
+Blood transfusions must be given with care, because they have the potential to further compromise the recipient.

 Whole blood frequently is not the ideal product to be administered.
-If the need is to replace the oxygen-carrying capability of the blood, then packed RBC are more appropriate; if replacement of circulatory volume is needed, crystalloid or colloid solutions may be used to replace volume, with packed RBC added as needed.
+If the need is to replace the oxygen-carrying capability of the blood, then packed RBCs are more appropriate; if replacement of circulatory volume is needed, crystalloid or colloid solutions may be used, with packed RBCs added as needed.
 Platelet numbers rise rapidly after hemorrhage, so replacement is rarely needed.
 Plasma proteins equilibrate from the interstitial space, so plasma is not needed except in massive hemorrhage (>1 blood volume in 24 hr).
-Animals that require coagulation factors benefit most from administration of fresh-frozen plasma or cryoprecipitate if the need is specifically for factor VIII, von Willebrand's factor, or fibrinogen.
+Animals that require coagulation factors benefit most from administration of fresh-frozen plasma or cryoprecipitate if the need is specifically for factor VIII, von Willebrand factor, or fibrinogen.
 Platelet-rich plasma or platelet concentrates may be of value in thrombocytopenia, although immune-mediated thrombocytopenia usually does not respond to administration of platelets because they are removed rapidly by the spleen.

-The decision to transfuse RBC is determined by clinical signs in the patient, not by any pre-selected PCV.
+The decision to transfuse RBCs is determined by clinical signs, not by any pre-selected PCV.
 Animals with acute anemia show signs of weakness, tachycardia, and tachypnea at a higher PCV than animals with chronic anemia.
-The amount of RBC required to relieve clinical signs will generally increase the PCV above 20%.
-Domestic animals have blood volumes of 7–9% of their body weight; cats have a slightly lower volume of ~6.5%.
+The amount of RBCs required to relieve clinical signs will generally increase the PCV above 20%.
+Domestic animals have blood volumes of 7%–9% of their body weight; cats have a slightly lower volume of ~6.5%.
 By determining the recipient's blood volume and knowing the animal's PCV, the required replacement RBC volume can be calculated.
 For example, a 25-kg dog has a total blood volume of ~2,000 mL; with a PCV of 15%, the RBC volume is 300 mL; if the PCV is to be increased to 20%, that equals an RBC volume of 400 mL.
-Therefore, 100 mL of RBC or 200 mL of whole blood (with PCV of 50%) would be required to increase the recipient's PCV to the desired level.
-These calculations assume no ongoing losses of RBC through hemorrhage or hemolysis.
-No more than 25% of a donor animal's blood should be collected at one time.
+Therefore, 100 mL of RBCs or 200 mL of whole blood (with PCV of 50%) would be required to increase the recipient's PCV to the desired level.
+These calculations assume no ongoing losses of RBCs through hemorrhage or hemolysis.
+Obviously, the post-transfusion PCV is the most important measure of adequacy of red cell dose.
+No more than 20% of a donor animal's blood should be collected at one time.

-Blood collected in CPDA-1 with Adsol nutrient solution added may be safely stored at 4°C for 4 wk.
+Blood collected in CPDA-1 with added RBC preservation or nutrient solutions may be safely stored at 4°C for 4 wk.
 If the blood will not be used immediately, the plasma can be removed and stored frozen for later use as a source of coagulation factors or albumin for acute reversible hypoalbuminemia.
 Plasma must be frozen at –20° to –30°C within 6 hr of collection to assure that levels of factor VIII are adequate and will remain so for 1 yr.
-Chronic hypoproteinemia is not helped by plasma because the total body deficit of albumin is so large that it could not be improved by the small amount contained in plasma.
+Chronic hypoproteinemia is not helped by plasma, because the total body deficit of albumin is so large that it could not be improved by the small amount contained in plasma.
 Colloid solutions such as hetastarch are more effective for treatment of hypoalbuminemia.
 Human albumin has been used in dogs; however, the risk of sensitization and allergic reactions is significant.

 Risks of Transfusion

 The most serious risk of transfusion is acute hemolysis.
 Fortunately, this is rare in domestic animals.
 Dogs rarely have clinically significant preformed antibodies, so only those that have received repeated transfusions are at risk.
-The most common hemolytic reaction in dogs that have received multiple transfusions is delayed hemolysis, seen clinically as shortened survival of transfused RBC and a positive Coombs' test.
-Even crossmatch-compatible RBC given to horses or cattle survive only 2–4 days.
-Repeated transfusions can cause acute hemolysis.
-Nonimmune causes of hemolysis include improper collection or separation of blood, freezing or overwarming of RBC, and infusing under pressure through a small needle.
+The most common hemolytic reaction in dogs that have received multiple transfusions is delayed hemolysis, seen clinically as shortened survival of transfused RBCs and a positive Coombs' test.
+Even crossmatch-compatible RBCs given to horses or cattle survive only 2–4 days.
+Nonimmune causes of hemolysis include improper collection or separation of blood, freezing or overwarming of RBCs, and infusing under pressure through a small needle.